-We can all live sustainably and help build a better world for everyone.
+We can all live more sustainably and help build a better world for everyone.
 But this means taking a look at how we live and understanding how our lifestyle choices impact the world around us.
-We make hundreds of thousands of decisions during the course of our lives.
+We make hundreds of thousands of decisions during our lives.
 The choices we make and the lifestyles we live have a profound impact on our planet.

 The Sustainable Development Goals include targets (4.7 and 12.8) to ensure that, by 2030, people everywhere have the relevant information, education and awareness for sustainable development and lifestyles in harmony with nature.

 Here’s where every one of us can make a difference

 Electricity drives our lifestyles.
-Although some 790 million people in the world still lack access to electricity, for the rest, everything from a computer to a television to refrigerator needs energy.
-We don’t have to give up our appliances — but we can use them in a way that doesn’t waste energy.
+Although some 750 million people in the world still lack access to electricity, for the rest, everything from a computer to a television to refrigerator needs energy.

 Switching to renewable energy sources, such as solar, wind or hydroelectric power, also means less pollution and new and better jobs.
 Currently, around 80% of global energy and 66% of electrical generation are supplied from fossil fuels.

 17% of all food available at consumer levels is wasted.
 This amounts to a big waste of resources used in production, such as land, water, energy and other inputs, and unnecessary greenhouse gas emissions.
 By reducing food waste, you can save money, reduce emissions, and help preserve resources for future generations.

 Purchasing local foods that are in season can also help the environment, reducing the impact of shipping food.
 Local and seasonal produce also tastes better.